dqdt/arduino-stuff/teensy-keyboard/README_USB.md

     * TX_STATE_[EVEN|ODD]_FREE
     * TX_STATE_BOTH_FREE_[EVEN|ODD]_FIRST
     * TX_STATE_NONE_FREE_[EVEN_ODD]_FIRST
+    * This state indicates that the hardware is able to transmit 0,1,2 packets.
+      * because it has EVEN and ODD buffers and the USB module uses at most one at a time
+      * you can queue two packets, set both OWN bits?
   * BDT_{OWN, DATA1, DATA0, DTS, STALL, PID}
     * BDT_DESC(count, data) forms upper 16 bits of the descriptor
     * index(ep, tx, odd) (ep << 2 | tx << 1 | odd)    (forms an index into the bdt)